ellakoa/postcard-poem/content/posts/washer-woman.md

   doing their chores

   However the weathervane spins
-  the child in our heart finds wings and revels in the drama it brings.
+  the child in us finds wings
+  and revels in the drama it brings.
 alignPoemLeft: false
 address: |-